nsidc/qgreenland/doc/tutorials/interacting-with-geospatial-data.md

 in the **Map View**).

 To modify a layer’s symbology:
-1. Open the Layer Properties dialog window for the layer you want to edit.
+1. Open the **Layer Properties** dialog window for the layer you want to edit.
-2. Go to the ‘Symbology’ section and modify the layer symbology as desired.
+2. Go to the **Symbology** section and modify the layer symbology as desired.
    a) For a vector layer, you can choose from a built-in set of QGIS symbols, and/
       or can change individual characteristics of the layer’s symbology such as symbol shape, weight, color, size, opacity, and more.